Watch out for the “Human hungry-hippos” as part of our Games Weekend 18th-20th September – see the events page for more details :)

 The part B&B, part hostel style accommodation consists of a mix of private and shared bedrooms, plus two sitting rooms, a large playroom, large kitchen and garden.
 There is a very relaxed and informal self-catering arrangement, with vegetarian and vegan food provided.
 During mid-week term-times, the house can offer a quiet place that can be ideal for women recovering from various illnesses or stresses.

 Disabled access is very basic at the moment, and we are currently working to raise funds for substantial alterations to improve this.
 Please contact us to discuss any particular requirements.

-The cosy, cushty centre is now being heated by a carbon-neutral expensive, biomass boiler, but it will be well worth it in the long-run!
+The WHC is now being heated by a carbon-neutral expensive, biomass boiler, but it will be well worth it in the long-run!
 Like all good Horton stories, a bit of a crisis was uprooted when our beautiful Aga died.
-For years she served the house faithfully, never taking a day off sick and always meeting the warm expectations of the guests.
+For years she served the house faithfully, never taking a day off sick and always trying to meet the warm expectations of the guests.
 Although women volunteered their time and love to fix her, in March 2013 she came to an abrupt halt.
 This time, no amount of love or TLC could bring her back to life.
-Thanks to a lot of help from women, the co-operative and management commitment, we managed to get ourselves back to being nice and toasty with a beautiful, carbon-neutral boiler, heating the entire house.
+Thanks to a lot of help from women, the co-operative and management commitment, we managed to get ourselves back to being nice and toasty with a beautiful, carbon-neutral boiler, properly heating the entire house.

 Horton mugs still available!